 To Save Native Plants: First… Remove Invasive Species

-(Updated 9/30/2023)
+(Updated 7/6/24)

 Most Long Island soils harbor viable invasive seeds from their arrival via wind, birds, or mammals years to decades ago.
 Under the right conditions — exposure to sunlight being one — these seeds (herbaceous plants, shrubs, trees, or ivy) will quickly germinate and grow — typically on bare ground — to out-compete native plant species.
 (It’s extremely important to cover disturbed ground with native plants or leaf mulch held in place with twigs and small branches).

 What is Go Native Long Island?
 Long Island native plant lovers have embarked on an endeavor to bring public attention to common invasive plants.
 This effort is designed to limit native species’ decline and loss due to invasive, non-native species incursion.
-Through its archived contributed posts, GoNativeLI.com describes methods that successfully replace invasives with care-free and beneficial native species for home landscapes and local parks.
+Through its archived contributed posts, GoNativeLI.com describes methods that successfully replace invasives with carefree and beneficial native species for home landscapes and local parks.
 Once established, some native plants — visit The Native Plant Herald for ideas –such as Mayapple, loved by box turtles, will shade out invasive weeds.

 How do we begin?
 To successfully control an undesirable plant, learn how it grows and reproduces.
-For instance, mowing or cutting back at the wrong time of year may be wasted effort and expense.
+For instance, mowing or cutting back at the wrong time of year may be a wasted effort and expense.
 Attack it when it is most vulnerable.
 The Gallery of Invasives heading on this website addresses many of the common invasive woody vines, trees, and herbaceous plants found on Long Island, with helpful photos and information about removing them successfully.

 Ideally, replace invasive species with native plants.
-Cut, pull and dig up invasive plants following recommended methods on our Invasives Removal heading for vines, herbaceous plants, and trees/shrubs.
+Cut, pull, and dig up invasive plants following recommended methods on our Invasives Removal heading for vines, herbaceous plants, and trees/shrubs.
 For instance, the best time to weed is just after a rain, early in the day, or in late fall/winter/early spring while the ground is damp but not frozen, and selectively weed out invasive plants to give natives room to grow and reproduce.
 Many methods require repeating the process when there is regrowth.
 Be patient.

 NATIVE PLANTS: Selecting the right native plants can be an arduous task, but these three references make it easy:

-• Second, you may want to fight invasive plants with native plants.
+- Second, you may want to fight invasive plants with native plants.
 Go to humanegardener.com and search “fight plants with plants” or go here for a list of natives capable of out-competing the invasives.

-• Third, determine if your selected plants are suitable for your particular landscape.
+- Third, determine if your selected plants are suitable for your particular landscape.
 Go to the University of Connecticut’s Plant Database, which includes the characteristics of straight (natural/wild) plants and their cultivars.
 (Often cultivars are grown to attract humans but not the native wildlife that evolved with them.)

-• Lastly, in New York State go to NYS Flora Atlas to determine if the selected plants are native to your county.
+- Lastly, in New York State go to NYS Flora Atlas to determine if the selected plants are native to your county.
 This may help narrow your selection.

 Next, find a nursery or garden center to purchase your trees, shrubs, vines, and perennials.
 Check out the suggested links in INFORMATIVE LINKS and make an effort to keep your garden chemical-free and healthy!